Nithinrajkalyani/FACE-ATTRIBUTE-RECOGNITION-AND-CLASSIFICATION-USING-DEEP-LEARNING/README.md

 - **Easy Integration**: Predicted attributes are output as yes or no, facilitating seamless integration into existing security infrastructure.
 - **Rigorous Testing**: The system undergoes rigorous training and testing to ensure effectiveness and generalization across diverse scenarios.
 - **Enhanced Security**: Provides an essential tool for preventing unauthorized access and strengthening security protocols in real-world applications.

+## Output

+The system outputs predicted attributes as yes or no, indicating the presence or absence of facial attributes.
+Sample results and performance metrics can be found in the Output directory.